 The Reading and Writing Project works with thousands of classrooms and schools around the nation and around the world.
 In this report, we particularly examine results in schools in New York City, including a subset of Core TCRWP schools.
-Core TCRWP schools include schools with whom we have worked for at least three years, who have low turnover of teachers and students, and who demonstrate deep commitment to professional development through TCRWP institutes and workshops.
-This group includes schools across demographics, including schools with high percentage of Students with Disabilities and English Language Learners.
+Core TCRWP schools include schools with whom we have worked for at least three years, who have low turnover of teachers and students, and who demonstrate a deep commitment to professional development through TCRWP institutes and workshops.
+This group includes schools across demographics, including schools with high percentages of Students with Disabilities and English Language Learners.

 - Improved ELA performance for the student population at large